multiplex10/share_icons/README.md

 ### Inline SVG+CSS Sharing Icons

 I made this in order to avoid using the slow and/or poorly optimized sharing buttons from AddThis or ShareThis.
 It provides sharing buttons for four of the major social websites (Twitter, Facebook, Google+ and StumbleUpon) in inline SVG and CSS — not a lick of Javascript.

 Simply cut and paste the CSS into your existing CSS file and the HTML into your web page!
-This code adds absolutely *zero* HTTP requests to your site, and fewer HTTP requests means a faster website.
+This code adds absolutely *zero* HTTP requests to your site and only weighs 6k.
+That means a faster website.

 You can see this code in action on the *[Multiplex](http://www.multiplexcomic.com)* website.
 (I’m using different opacity levels for the rollover states, but it’s essentially the same.)